UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_tuning.md

 Gaussian is a widely used and well known application.
 The current (pt.
 2021) implementation is Gaussian 16.
-This version can utilise several cores using an OpenMP threading model and hence confined to a single machine using shared memory.
-The LINDA version is not covered here.
-The local LINDA installation contain some local adaptations, like wraper script etc not present in the threaded sharred memory version.
-The tuning guide for the LINDA versions is pending.
+This version can utilise several cores using an OpenMP threading model and hence confined to a single machine using shared memory. **The Linda version is not covered on this page**.
+The local Linda installation contain some local adaptations, like wraper script etc not present in the threaded sharred memory version. **A tuning guide for the Linda versions is in preparation**.

 This guide is dealing with the shared memory version running on single node.
 Gaussian is compiled using the PGI (now NVIDIA) compiler using OpenMP.